thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_Validations.desc.md

 Styles will vary depending on your site's design.
 But regardless, the errors need to be clear and concise and helpful to the user.

 Another important point is that form fields need to remain filled-in, even when forms are re-rendered to show errors.
-In the following example, note how the user has filled in an email, so even though the form was re-rendered, the email field is remains filled-in:
+In the following example, note how the user has filled in an email, so even though the form was re-rendered, the email field remains filled-in:

 ![](https://s3-us-west-2.amazonaws.com/lesson-plan-images/express_validation_images/validations-ui-03.png)